leeandher/100DaysOfCode/Log.md

 **Links**: [RFB/Until Lesson 24][rfbr]

-**Goals for Tomorrow:** I think, if everything goes according to plan, I might be able to finish both [JS30][js30c], and [RFB][rfbc] tomorrow!
+**Goals for Tomorrow**: I think, if everything goes according to plan, I might be able to finish both [JS30][js30c], and [RFB][rfbc] tomorrow!
 If I have spare time after that, I want to get some work done with the [pdfmake npm package](https://www.npmjs.com/package/pdfmake) (for my actual co-op job).

 ---